 Summary and personal notes

 Whether we are employers or employees, none of us really want to pay higher rates.
 However, I think it is important to know that we are benefiting from reduced rates because injured workers are being denied workers’ compensation benefits.
 I can’t help but ask: What is a greater value, lower insurance rates or healthy workers who receive a full and fair opportunity to benefit from the Industrial Insurance Act?
-Finally, you can use the following link to read the full L&I press release.
+Finally, you can read the full press release on the L&I website.